 Subscription confirmation

-Email marketing practices oblige senders to obtain consent from contact before sending them promotional emails.
+Email regulations and best practices require senders to obtain subscriber consent before sending them promotional emails.
 There are two ways to do it: a single opt-in and a double opt-in method.

 Information to include in your confirmation email